johann2/luminance-rs/docs/design/luminance-1.0.md

 Currently, shaders are parametered by several types.
 One of them is called the *uniform interface* as it defines an interface between the GPU shader object and your code.
-This interface is *contravariant*: it will be held for you until you actually run a *graphics pipeline* with the associated shader.
-At this point, you will have access to the interface.
+This interface is *contravariant*: it will be held for you until you actually run a *graphics pipeline* with the given shader program.
+At this point, you will have access to the interface and will be in position to update GPU’s shader memory variables (e.g. `uniform` in GLSL).

 Uniform interfaces are built at shader program creation.
-This allows for several optimizations to be done, such as caching graphics calls to prevent fetching data from the GPU every time you want to update a uniform value.
+This allows for several optimizations to be done, such as caching graphics calls to prevent fetching data from the GPU every time you want to update a uniform value or for ease purposes, such as remapping indexes (i.e. `layout (location = X)` in GLSL is not needed because [luminance] takes care of that for you thanks to _vertex semantics_).

 It is also important to note that a special exception exists to update uniforms on the GPU:
 *dynamic uniform lookups*.
 Those allow you to lookup a uniform variable without passing through the interface.
 That has obviously a runtime cost and the current API is very explicit about it.
 It’s also a fallible operation as type mismatch is checked.
+However, you might want to use that feature when dealing with unknown (at compile-time) uniform interfaces, such as material editors or GUIs, for instance.

+Uniform interface types must implement the `UniformInterface` trait but, again, you’re strongly advised to use [luminance-derive] and the _derive proc-macro_ `UniformInterface` to do it with `struct` automatically.
+Each `Uniform` variables can be name-remapped but also be _unbound_, meaning that if the uniform interface fails to map them (because they don’t exist on the shader program side or are inactive), they will be silently ignored and set to a no-op state.

+#### Adapting and re-adapting shader programs

+Once a shader program is built, you cannot mutate it anymore — i.e. add shader stages, link again, perform uniform interface regeneration, etc. That might be limiting in some specific and niche cases, so there exists two methods coming in different flavours to avoid having to recreate a shader
+program: adaptation.

+Adaptation is what to seek when you want to recreate a uniform interface without having to recompile and link the shader program.
+Because of the nature of uniform interfaces, it’s possible to switch from one type to another by using adaptation and re-adaptation feature.

 ### Framebuffers

 Framebuffers play an import role in [luminance].
 They are rendered images into by graphics pipelines.
 Framebuffers, in [luminance], have several important properties:

-  - Their width and height.
+  - Their dimensions and layer property.
+The most common kind of framebuffer is a 2D, flat framebuffer, which is basically an object holding a 2D surface of pixels.
+Layering is an advanced feature allowing to create layers inside a framebuffer.
   - A *color slot*.
 A color slot is typically a texture or a set of several textures that represent render targets.
+It’s also possible to find framebuffers with the `()` color slot: those are special framebuffers that won’t get anything explicitly output to from shaders.
+They can be useful to implement some special techniques that require depths information only, for instance.
   - A *depth slot*.
-A depth slot can either be nothing or a texture and play the same role as a *color slot*, but for depth information flowing through the graphics pipeline.
+A depth slot can either be nothing or a texture and plays the same role as a *color slot*, but for depth information flowing through the graphics pipeline.

 As for with shaders, you cannot use a framebuffer directly and are required to use it inside a graphics pipeline.

+The typical usage of framebuffers is to render into your scene and retrieve rendered pixels via color or depth slots.

 ### Textures